samjabrahams/anchorhub/README.md

 ## To-do List

-* Verify cross-platform compatibility (currently only tested on OSX)
+* Verify cross-platform compatibility (currently only tested on OSX and Raspbian)
 * Support for ReStructuredText
 * Define API for using custom anchor generation or
 * More tests!